ccollicutt/ccollicutt.github.io/_posts/2022-5-3-offline-airgapped-tanzu-kubernetes-grid.md

 Now that all the images are copied to the internal container image registry, we can deploy TKG.

-First we need to set some configuration variables though.
+First we need to set some configuration variables.
 These are the same as we set before for the image copy scripts, but now we're going to set them up for TKG.

 ```
 tanzu config set env.TKG_CUSTOM_IMAGE_REPOSITORY <harbor>/<project>